hanabi/hanabi.github.io/Reference.md

   * Cathy now knows that her 1 must not be red 1, or else Bob would not have blind-played anything.
 The 1 must be some other trash card.
 * Just like normal *Bluffs*, *Trash Bluffs* can only be done while in *Bluff Seat*.
 * Normal *Bluffs* take precedence over *Trash Bluffs*.
 This means that players can **only** use cards to *Trash Bluff* with if they will be proved to be trash by a blind-play.
-  * For example, if not all of the 1's have been played on the stacks, then you can use any 1 as a target for a *Trash Bluff* if you use a number 1 clue, because a blind-play will prove that the clued 1 is not a good 1.
+  * For example, if not all of the 1's have been played on the stacks, then you can use a number 1 clue to initiate a *Trash Bluff*, because a blind-play will prove that the clued 1 is not a good 1.
-  * For example, if the red stack is played up to the red 3, then you **cannot** use a red card as a target for a *Trash Bluff*, because a blind-play will make the clued card look like the red 5.
+  * For example, if the red stack is played up to the red 3, then you **cannot** use a red clue to initiate a *Trash Bluff*, because a blind-play will make the clued card look like the red 5.
-  * For example, if the red stack is played up to the red 4, then you can use a red card as a target for a *Trash Bluff*, because a blind-play will prove that the clued card is not a red 5.
+  * For example, if the red stack is played up to the red 4, then you can use a red clue to initiate a *Trash Bluff*, because a blind-play will prove that the clued card is not a red 5.
 * In the case where multiple cards are clued as part of a *Trash Bluff*, **all** of the touched cards are considered to be trash.
 However, the focus of the clue should be the first thing discarded, which allows for the possibility of your teammates to give a follow-up *Fix Clue*.
 * An important stipulation of the *Trash Bluff* is that by convention, *Trash Bluffs* **must only touch one card**, if at all possible.
   * If a player breaks this rule and intentionally touches multiple cards when they could have touched exactly one card, then they are trying to communicate something extra - an *Unnecessary Trash Chop Move* or a *Trash Double Bluff*.
 (These moves are covered in more detail later on.)